-Barack And Michelle Obama Exchange Mushy Valentines Day Twitter Messages
+Barack And Michelle Obama Exchange Mushy Valentine’s Day Twitter Messages

 Michelle and Barack Obama exchanged tweets on Valentine’s Day as if they were courting for the first time.
-The former President and First Lady’s marriage may be approaching three decades, but judging from their VD Twitter posts, the love is still going strong.
+The former president and first lady’s marriage may be approaching three decades, but judging from their VD Twitter posts, the love is still going strong.

 Michelle Obama, according to the Boston Globe, has not tweeted since leaving the White House when Barack’s second terms as POTUS ended nearly one month ago.
 And what better time to make a splash on social media than to send the love of your life an endearing holiday message?